Malashri

 Her debut film Nanjundi Kalyana with Raghavendra Rajkumar was a major box office success, which was her breakthrough.
 Throughout the '90s, she starred in several successful films like: Gajapathi Garvabhanga (1989), Policena Hendthi (1990), Kitturina Huli (1990), Rani Maharani (1990), Mruthyunjaya (1990), Hrudaya Haadithu (1991), Ramachaari (1991), Belli Kalungura (1992), Solillada Saradara (1993) and Gadibidi Aliya (1995), establishing herself as one of the top heroines of the Kannada film industry.
 In 1992, she starred in 19 films, breaking the 24-year-old record of highest releases in Kannada in a lead role in a single year, held by Dr. Rajkumar.
 She won the Filmfare Award for Best Actress in 1991 for her performance as a young woman inflicted with an incurable heart disease in the movie Hrudaya Haadithu.
 In 2015, she won her first Karnataka State Film Award for Best Actress for her action-oriented role in Ganga.
-She was considered Hema Malini of Kannada cinema by Dr. Rajkumar.

 Personal life

 Malashri was born and brought up in Madras (now known as Chennai) to a Telugu mother, Chandralekha, and a Punjabi father, Pandey.
 She was named Sridurga at birth.
 She shot to fame with Nanjundi Kalyana in 1989 but her personal life hit an all-time low the same year when her step mother and grandmother died in a road accident.
 She was in a relationship with actor Sunil, her co-star of many films.
 But in 1994 they met with a car accident and while Malashree suffered multiple injuries, Sunil died on the spot.
 It was rumoured that they had been planning to get married.
 She was married to film producer Ramu in 1997 and they had a daughter and son together, Ananya (b.
-2001) and Arjun.
+2001; later renamed Radhana) and Arjun.
 Her sister Subhashri was also an actress, who appeared in South Indian films.
 Her husband Ramu died on 26 April 2021 due to COVID-19.